Open-access Classics resources

 Lexicon Iconographicum Mythologiae Classicae

-The Lexicon Iconographicum Mythologiae Classicae (LIMC) Online is a compilation of three databases:
+The Lexicon Iconographicum Mythologiae Classicae (LIMC) Online is a compilation of three databases for objects in French museums.
+See below for the Iconicarchive based at Basel.

 - LIMC-icon contains data relating to ancient Greek, Roman and Etruscan documents bearing a mythological or religious representation